-Brad Henderson’s approach to the teaching of university writing leverages a broad range of life experiences that have called upon him to encode critical thinking into English prose as well as mathematical constructs.
+Brad Henderson’s approach to the teaching of university-level writing encompasses a broad range of life experiences that have called upon him to encode critical thinking into English prose, as well as mathematical constructs.
 After earning a B.S. in mechanical engineering, Henderson worked as a design engineer for Parker-Hannifin Aerospace in Irvine, California, during the 1980s.
-He wrote three novels during this period of time, earned an MPW degree from USC, and participated in John Rechy’s private Los Angeles fiction workshop.
-During the 1990s, one of Henderson’s books, Drums: a Novel, found a small-press publisher and achieved brief notoriety among rock music aficionados and also an endorsement from Guns N’ Roses drummer Matt Sorum.
+He wrote three novels during this period, earned an MPW degree from USC, and participated in John Rechy’s private Los Angeles fiction workshop.
+During the 1990s, one of Henderson’s books, Drums: a Novel, found a small-press publisher and achieved brief notoriety among rock music aficionados, as well as earning an endorsement from Guns N’ Roses drummer Matt Sorum.
 From 1993 to 1999, Henderson re-entered the corporate milieu as a technical education consultant and manager of an internal diversity program for Hewlett-Packard.
-Interestingly enough, Davis, California, is Brad Henderson’s hometown, and Brad attended K through 12 in the local public schools and completed his first two years of college at UCD, while wrestling varsity on the Aggie squad.
+Interestingly enough, Davis, California is Brad Henderson’s hometown, where Brad attended K through 12 in the local public schools and completed his first two years of college at UCD while wrestling varsity on the Aggie squad.
 Henderson’s maternal great-great-grandfather, Henry Hartman Hamel, was one of Davisville’s original pioneer settlers.
-What’s more, both Henderson’s father and paternal grandfather are emeritus professors from UCD’s College of Engineering.
+What’s more, both Henderson’s father and paternal grandfather are emeritus professors of UCD’s College of Engineering.
 Now, having returned to his original turf, Henderson proudly embraces his current appointment as a third-generation “Aggie” faculty.
-On-the-job, Henderson specializes in engineering, scientific, technical, and business writing.
-On-the-side, Henderson plays drums, practices martials arts, and labors on a variety of creative publication projects–in fiction, nonfiction, and poetry.
+While on the job, Henderson specializes in engineering, scientific, technical, and business writing.
+On the side, Henderson plays drums, practices martials arts, and labors on a variety of creative publication projects–in fiction, nonfiction, and poetry.

 Information Courtesy of the University Writing Program, UC Davis.